CihangirKaramuk/songle/README.md

    - Click "Oynamaya Başla" (Start Playing)
    - Select a music category from the dropdown

-2. **Choose Sub-category**

-   - Select from available sub-categories (Rock, Pop, Hip Hop, Mixed)
+   - Choose a sub-category (Rock, Pop, Hip Hop, Mixed, etc.)
-   - For TV Series/Movies: Choose Turkish or Foreign

-3. **Guess the Song**
+2. **Play the Game**

    - Listen to the 30-second audio clip
    - Type your guess in the input field
-   - Submit your answer before time runs out

-4. **Track Your Score**
+   - Press Enter to submit or Tab to pass
+   - Use the replay button to hear the song again

+3. **Score Points**

-   - Correct answers earn points
+   - Correct answers earn points based on remaining time
-   - Try to achieve the highest score possible
+   - 30 seconds = 30 points, 1 second = 1 point
+   - Pass difficult questions to continue playing

+4. **Complete the Game**
+   - Play through 20 questions
+   - View detailed results and statistics
+   - See which songs you got right, wrong, or passed

 ## 🔧 Configuration